-- 1. Suspension ranking greatly improved this from orange to blue. - 2.
-Data shows that suspensions were appropriate and based on ed code, and only occurred after multiple interventions and supports were implemented. - 3.
-Social-emotional growth strategies that are are preventative and alternative strategies to suspension (Restorative Justice, Olweus, counseling, community building, responsive classroom, Second Step program) will be an area of focus as part of the PBIS system.
+- 1. Suspension ranking greatly improved 2018 to 2019 from orange to blue. - 2.
+The low number of suspensions indicates that suspensions were appropriate and based on ed code, and only occurred after multiple interventions and supports were implemented. - 3.
+Social-emotional growth strategies that are are preventative and alternative strategies to suspension (Restorative Justice, Olweus, counseling, community building, responsive classroom, Second Step program) as part of the PBIS system are effective in reducing the number of suspensions.